Occupy movement: 2012 and 2013

 The longest US "re-occupation" started on 1 December 2011, when evicted activists from the Occupy Portland camp set up a table on the plaza of Portland's City Hall and lit a candle, igniting the 24/7 Prayer Vigil to Lift the Camping Ban, referring to the city's anti-"camping" ordinances that were cited during the eviction.
-The activists claimed the laws, which prohibit the use of "bedding, sleeping bags, or other sleeping matter," are immoral and that they're obligated to challenge them.
-The occupiers claim that sleep is human right and is essential for mental, physical and emotional health, citing that human beings need to spend nearly a third of their lives sleeping.
-Prohibiting sleep by making it illegal for people to protect themselves and their belongings from the elements causes sleep deprivation; it is inhumane, unconstitutional, and amounts to torture.
-The activists said the prayer vigil would continue until "bedding matter" was again legal.
-The vigil was staffed around the clock until 23 July 2013, when Mayor Charlie Hales ordered the removal of the vigil and associated encampments on the abutting sidewalks.
+The activists claimed the laws, which prohibit the use of "bedding, sleeping bags, or other sleeping matter," weare immoral and that the prayer vigil would continue until "bedding matter" was again legal.
+The vigil was staffed around the clock until 23 July 2013, when Mayor Charlie Hales ordered the removal of the encampment.

-The Occupy movement has "already transformed beyond recognition from its original state" and "campaigns have emerged outside the constraint of the trademark Occupy tactics."
-These campaigns include Occupy Sandy which has provided needed relief to the New York area since Hurricane Sandy hit, Occupy London's Occupy Economics group that hosted, and was praised by the Bank of England's Executive Director for Financial Stability, Occupy the SEC, which monitors US financial regulatory matters, The Rolling Jubilees program of Strike Debt, which is raising money to retire "zombie debt," debt, such as medical bills, that the individual cannot re-pay, Occupy University, which has developed and made accessible free educational materials, and the Debt Collective, a successor of Strike Debt, worked to get students of a fraudulent for-profit college absolved of their debt with some success.
+In the latter half of 2012 and into 2013, activist groups continued to emerge using the "Occupy" label to advocate for new causes.
+These campaigns include Occupy Sandy which provided relief to the New York area after Hurricane Sandy hit in October 2012, Occupy London's Occupy Economics group, which was praised by the Bank of England's Executive Director for Financial Stability, Occupy the SEC, which monitors US financial regulatory matters, and the Rolling Jubilee's program of Strike Debt, which raised money to retire "zombie debt," debt, such as medical bills, that the individual cannot re-pay, Occupy University, which developed accessible free educational materials..

+After 2013

+the Debt Collective, a successor of Strike Debt, worked to get students of a fraudulent for-profit college absolved of their debt in 2015.

-On 3 April 2016, hundreds of supporters of Bernie Sanders protested outside of CNN's Headquarters in Los Angeles.
-Sanders supporters were protesting CNN's coverage of the 2016 United States presidential elections, specifically in regard to the amount of airtime Sanders has received.
-Known as Occupy CNN, protestors are claiming that major media networks have intentionally blacked out Sanders' presidential campaign in favor of giving much more airtime to candidates such as Hillary Clinton and Donald Trump.
+On 3 April 2016, hundreds of supporters of Bernie Sanders protested outside of CNN's Headquarters in Los Angeles against CNN's coverage of the 2016 United States presidential elections, because they believed they were not giving his campaign enough airtime on their network.
+Known as Occupy CNN, protestors claimed that major media networks intentionally blacked out Sanders' presidential campaign in favor of giving much more airtime to candidates such as Hillary Clinton and Donald Trump.

-In Switzerland, the Occupy spirit lives on by annual online and offline celebrations each year on 17 September in the village of St. Imier where modern anarchism began with the International Congress of 1872.
+In the village of St. Imier in Switzerland, annual celebrations have been held on the 17th of September to commemorate the Occupy movement.
+St. Imier was the site of the International Congress of 1872, which is considered to be the birth of the anarchist movement.
 The Occupy Cafe along with the Decentrale Co-operative continues to assist those wishing to participate in the continuing "decentralisation of the power" of banks and corporate entities; and, to encourage global activism through developing trust and value networks.